What Is A Tiny House? 12 Surprising Facts

 However, these building codes can vary from region to region, so it’s important to do your research and understand the regulations specific to your area.
 Additionally, since tiny homes are a relatively new phenomenon, many areas may not even have policies or regulations in place pertaining to tiny home safety.
 Keep these factors in mind before deciding where you’ll plan to live.

 9. It May Be Difficult To Secure Funding

 Since tiny houses are newly popular, the methods for financing one are still relatively limited and not as traditionalThere are a couple financing options available to tiny house owners: builder financing, online lenders, personal loans and RV loans.
 It’s important to make sure your tiny house meets all of the requirements for whatever financing option you end up choosing.

 Rocket Mortgage® does offer tiny home financing, but if not on a permanent foundation, the appraiser has to be able to find comparables.

 10. Keeping Clean Can Be A Real Chore

 Despite the idyllic pictures that we see online, having much less space could mean having much more clutter.
 Without spare rooms to store things, it can be easy for your tiny house to fill up with misplaced items, unless you’re constantly maintaining your living space.
 Additionally, since many tiny homes have more unique nooks and crannies, cleaning can become much more burdensome than in a standard home.

 11. No More Shopping Sprees

-Although this might seem like a given, tiny-home owners have to seriously cut back on impulse purchases.
-If you’re a clothing fanatic like, for example, refusing a good sale can be difficult, but with limited closet space you’ll have to either refuse or opt for swapping out your wardrobe.
+Although this might seem like a given, tiny house owners have to seriously cut back on impulse purchases.
+If you’re a clothing fanatic, for example, refusing a good sale can be difficult, but with limited closet space you’ll have to either refuse or opt for swapping out your wardrobe.